ECAM-Brussels/e-cam/content/AW4C/slides/01-introduction.md

 - Simply by copying the cookie(s) of a victim, you can usurp their identity.

-# Exercise: sequence diagrams
+# Exercise: sequence diagrams {.w-1--2}

 ::: exercise
 #.
+Draw a sequence diagram to explain how a website could implement a darkmode
+   for their users.
-Draw a sequence diagram
+#.
+Draw a sequence diagram of a user logging in to a website
-   of a visit
+   to access a private admin space.
 :::

 # HyperText Markup Language {.w-1--2}